John Henry Krause – eLearning Voiceover

 All of us are learning something new every day. eLearning is a large part of how we consume learning material in the modern age.
 Whether it is in the education sector, the workplace or on a consumer level.
 And the environment in which we absorb this information continues to change.
 Long gone are the days of the slide projector, film strips and the clatter of a film reel on the spool of a projector.

-Now, more than ever, the media used in providing this path to learning must grip the attention span immediately.
+Now, more than ever, the media used in providing this path to learning must immediately grip the attention span.
 An essential part of that performance is the use of a credible voice actor.

 The voice being heard in the voiceover requires a sound that is trustworthy and approachable.
 It needs to be delivered from someone knowledgeable about the subject matter.
 Often referred to as a Subject Matter Expert (SME).

 E-learning is not just having a voice talent read your PowerPoint presentation.
-For something this critical to the success of your organization, the voice-over must be personable and have a connection to the learner.
+For something critical to the success of your organization, the voice-over must be personable and initiate a connection to the learner.

 There are many types of media platforms which fall under the e-Learning umbrella.
 Some of these include: